FWolfe/Zomboid-Modding-Guide/README.md

     end
 end
 ```

 Now when our function runs it doesn't need to look anything up in the global space at all.

-If you really want to control local namespace pollution as well only declaring things local in parts of the file that actually need them, use the `do .. end` block
+If you really want to control local namespace pollution as well and want declare things local only in parts of the file that actually need them, use the `do .. end` block

 ```lua
 local MyTable = { }